mautic/user-documentation/docs/configuration/settings.rst

 * **Service to send mail through** - Select the Email service provider you use, and enter your credentials.

-See :ref:`here<contact's unsubscribe email preferences>` to unsubscribe Contact's Email preferences.
+See :ref:`here<contact's unsubscribe email preferences>` to set the Contact's Email subscription preferences.

 Default frequency rule
 ======================